 - Deck and porch repair jobs

 - Repairing drywall

 - Small paint jobs or touch-ups.

-- Hanging blinds or drapes.
+- Hanging blinds, drapes, or heaving paintings/mirrors.

 - Doorknob, hinges, or cabinet hardware replacement.